universe/electron-state/README.md

 }

 function App() {
-  // ElectronState delivers a React hook for your convenience to integrate IPC backed state with your React components. const [ user, setUser ] = useElectronState(UserState);
+  // ElectronState delivers a React hook for your convenience. const [ user, setUser ] = useElectronState(UserState);

   if (user.isLoggedIn) {